amy-tabb/calico/README.md

 6. Then, you can either import the project to Eclipse (if you used the last option), or build from there, or type `make`.
 If the everything compiled and linked, and you have an executable named `calico`, you are ready to go.

-7. I highly suggest that you download at least one test dataset from TODO.
-These are in the format needed for CALICO, and you can ensure that everything is correctly configured on your system.
+7. I highly suggest that you download at least one test dataset from [http://doi.org/10.5281/zenodo.3520866](http://doi.org/10.5281/zenodo.3520866).
+These datasets are in the format needed for CALICO, and you can ensure that everything is correctly configured on your system.

 ## Running